peterjunpark/gpu-cluster-networking/docs/how-to/roce-config.rst

 RoCE Configuration Guide for Cluster Networking
 ***********************************************

 RDMA over Converged Ethernet (RoCE) networks allow for speeds comparable to InfiniBand when running AI/HPC workloads, provided that the correct configuration steps have been taken on both individual NICs and switches.
+This guide provides instruction on how to appropriately configure your network for RoCE at the NIC and switch level and how to mitigate MAC address mismatches (ARP flux) that can affect nodes with multiple NICs when establishing RDMA sessions.

 NIC Configuration
 =================